IsuritaAce/EEE199-Care2E/README.md

 4. Uploading of data to the CARE database

 # Software Dependencies
-This system requires certain software/dependencies as described below:
+This system requires certain software/dependencies as detailed below.
+These software (aside from Arduino IDE) are mainly for Linux-based operating systems.

 ## SDR drivers
 In order for the Raspberry Pi to communicate with the SDRs, their respective drivers must be installed first.
 For **RTL-SDR**, installation procedure for Linux systems can be found [here](https://www.rtl-sdr.com/v4/), while for the **ADALM-Pluto**, its procedure can be found [here](https://wiki.analog.com/university/tools/pluto/drivers/linux) or simply access the `info.html` file when the Pluto is plugged in (the latter is more reliable).